-3.2 Topology-based Link Prediction
+3.2 Topology-Based Link Prediction

 Topology-based link prediction uses the local relational neighborhood and/or the global graph structure to predict the existence of unobserved links.
-Table 4 summarizes some of the most common metrics that have been used for this task.
+Table 3.2 summarizes some of the most common metrics that have been used for this task.
 Below, we discuss many of these approaches, starting from the simplest local metrics and moving to the more complex techniques based on global measures and/or supervised learning.
-For a systematic study of many of these approaches applied to social network data, see Liben-Nowell and Kleinberg (2007).
+For a systematic study of many of these approaches applied to social network data, see the work of Liben-Nowell and Kleinberg (2007).